 When there’s more than one cat in the home, it can be difficult to identify the cat with diarrhea, unless you watch them in the litter tray.
-An easier way to determine which has diarrhea is to grab a box of crayons (Crayola claim theirs are non-toxic to humans, so I would give this brand a try if you can), and using a pencil sharpener or cheese grater, make some crayon shavings, each cat has his own colour.
+An easy way to determine which cat has diarrhea is to use a box of crayons (Crayola claim theirs are non-toxic to humans, so I would give this brand a try if you can).
+Use a pencil sharpener or cheese grater, to make some crayon shavings, each cat has his own colour.
 Add 1 teaspoon of shavings to each cat’s food.
 Obviously, this means that the cats must be fed separately and any uneaten food removed.
 The shavings will pass harmlessly through the cat and out via the feces.

 Your veterinarian will perform a physical examination of your cat and ask you some questions to determine if the diarrhea is acute or chronic?
 If there have been any changes to your cat’s diet, possible exposure to toxins, or other symptoms you may have noticed.

 The type and colour of diarrhea, along with accompanying symptoms as well as your cat’s age can help your veterinarian narrow down a cause.
 For example, a kitten is more likely to have eaten something he shouldn’t, a senior cat is at greater risk of hyperthyroidism or cancer.

 Tests will vary depending on other symptoms your cat is displaying and may include the following:

 Complete blood count: A blood test which counts the different cells in the blood which may reveal anemia (low red blood cells) and/or increased white blood cell count (infection or inflammation).

 Biochemical profile: Performed on the clear/fluid portion of the blood the biochemical profile measures liver, kidney and pancreatic function as well as electrolytes and enzymes.

 Urinalysis: A urine test to evaluate kidney function and level of hydration.